Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is Pityriasis rosea diagnosed?

 Your healthcare provider will examine your rash and ask about your symptoms.
-He may take a sample of your skin to check for a fungal infection.
+Your provider may take a sample of your skin to check for a fungal infection.

 How is Pityriasis rosea treated?